Basket

 Your child needs to know exactly what the examiner wants from them in each style of assessment.
 They then need to learn how to ‘tick the boxes’ on the mark scheme to ensure they pick up the most marks they can.
 Learning different exam question styles will be an essential part of your child’s time with their A Level French tutor.

-Make a revision plan
+Make a revision plan with an A Level French tutor

 Before exam season, make sure your child has their notes in order!
 It is often helpful to check off notes against the requirement of a syllabus as the year goes on.
 Once you’re both confident that your child has covered and noted the whole syllabus, they can independently start to make revision notes and mind maps based on things such as vocabulary modules or cultural topics.
 The skills developed in this re-noting and reformulating are very helpful for planning and practising common discursive structures.